 Le Palais Sans Souci

 The castle-like Stadtpalais in Wiedner Hauptstrasse was built by Alexander Feigler for Carl Freiherr von Auer Welsbach in 1886.
 It has been carefully restored with respect for the building’s history.
 The copper roof dome was replaced by a light aluminium/glass structure and the long-since removed vaulted sunroom was reinstalled in keeping with historical plans.
 This fusion of tradition and modernity creates an urban and stylish architectural experience.
-The Sans Souci Group offers this architectural jewel as an event location on request.
+The Sans Souci Sphere offers this architectural jewel as an event location on request.